Multistate Employer: Federal

 For multistate employers, employees working in different states may be entitled to different benefits, notifications, information on leaves of absence, etc. To address these differences, employers may adopt one of three potential strategies:

 - Some employers may find it easier to adopt uniform policies across all states, which requires providing the greatest benefits to all employees.
-Although this may create a situation where some employees receive more benefits than legally required, it also eases administrative burdens and creates a more cohesive organizational culture.
+Although this may create a situation where some employees receive more benefits than legally required, it also eases administrative burdens, improves employee morale and creates a more cohesive organizational culture.

 - Other employers opt to use one general handbook and manage state differences by providing state supplements or addendums to capture applicable state policies.
 This method helps to capture variances in state law and bring them to the attention of employees.
 It also captures specific notifications that may be required by state law.